-While The Gurge explores the themes of climate change, cosmic collapse, and historical discovery, it also experiments with the video game medium as a means of storytelling.
-Since the Mad Air team comes from a background in creative writing, we had two innovation goals in making this game.
-First, we wanted to ask: what can the 3D, immersive, and interactive space of a game world do for narrative building that text, image, and film cannot?
+While The Gurge explores the themes of climate change, urban collapse, and historical discovery, it also experiments with the video game medium as a means of storytelling.
+In the design and development of the game’s levels and story, we explore the question: What can the 3D, immersive, and interactive space of a game world do for narrative building that text, image, and film cannot?

 The Gurge: Into the Labyrinth has been published in early access on Game Jolt.
-The next major release is currently in active development and set for publication on PC and Mac in 2021.
 The game is made using Unreal Engine and Quixel Megascans, with 3D modeling work done in Blender3D and music composition recorded and edited with Garageband and Audacity.